ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 kubectl wait -n io-isolation --for=condition=Ready pod/io-isolation-test-0 --timeout=300s
 ```

-If the pod stays `Pending`, inspect the events — `Insufficient
+If the pod stays `Pending`, inspect the events --`Insufficient
  stackgres.io/iops` means more capacity needs to be advertised
  ([step 5](#5-advertise-iops-capacity-as-an-extended-resource)) or the
  request needs to be lowered.